 This is all about building a cedar strip hulled boat using epoxy and woven glass rovings.

-Alacazam she'll be called; that's her creaming along towards Antigua at the top of this page.
+Alacazam she'll be called; that's her creaming along down the west coast of Montserrat at the top of this page.

 Having completed the 1" (25mm) thick cedar strip-planked hull, we were ready to prepare for sheathing it in epoxied woven glass rovings.

 The first stage of which is to sand it smooth with light, sweeping strokes of a rotary sander - a very dusty process involving a facemask and a prolonged shower afterwards.